Post-secondary Pathways

 • Many skilled tradespeople own their own businesses.

-• Rewarding careers with many opportunities for growth and change.
+• The pathway leads to ewarding careers with many opportunities for growth and change.

-• Can work in Canada and a social insurance number.
+• Students who are at least 15 years of age, can work in Canada and have a social insurance number.

-• Meet the educational requirements for the trade (often Ontario Secondary School Diploma).
+• Students who meet the educational requirements for the specific trade.

-• Have an employer in Ontario who meets the criteria.
+• Apprentices must have an Ontario employer sponsor who meets the criteria.

 For additional information